skrysmanski/devlog/content/articles/windows/multi-disk-setup.md

 [[image:boot-manager-in-windows-setup.jpg|center|medium|link=source]]

 If this doesn't happen the boot manager may or may not be installed in the correct location.
-If this is the case, you can only check the location //after// Windows has been installed.
+If this is the case, you can only check the location *after* Windows has been installed.

 === From Windows ===
 To determine the partition where the boot manager is installed, go to: